 The National Electrical Contractor’s Association

 The National Electrical Contractors Association is the voice of the $100 billion industry responsible for bringing lighting, power, and communications to buildings and communities across the United States.
 NECA’s national office and 120 local chapters advance the electrical contracting industry through advocacy, education, research, and standards development.
 NECA is a member of the U.S. Green Building Council, the organization that developed the LEED ratings system.
 NECA represents electrical contractors from firms of all sizes performing a range of services.
 NECA contractors strive to be true construction partners with building owners, developers, and general contractors.
 They lead the industry in the practical application of new technologies.
-Whether high-voltage power transmission or low-voltage lighting, electrical contractors ensure these systems work in a safe, effective, and environmentally-sound manner.
+Whether high-voltage power transmission or low-voltage lighting, electrical contractors ensure these

 The International Brotherhood of Electrical Workers